EventSaucePHP/EventSauce/docs/docs/faq/index.md

 class AcmeBankAccount implements AggregateRoot
 {
     use AggregateRootBehaviour;

+    /*
+     * @throws InvalidIbanException
+     */
     public function changeIban(string $iban, IbanValidation $ibanValidation): self {
         if (!$ibanValidation->ibanIsValid($iban)) {
+            throw new InvalidIbanException();

+            // Or maybe you don't want to throw an exception and abort but instead record the event and continue
+            // the process anyway:
             $this->recordThat(new ProvidedIbanWasInvalid($iban));
         } else {
             $this->recordThat(new IbanWasChanged($iban));